Dhakmar/Taxi/README.md

 <hr>
 <h2>GOAL OF THIS PROJECT:</h2>
 Create a service for registering drivers in the taxi system and assigning drivers to cars.
-In this application, you can create / read / update / delete drivers or cars, manage their relationship. <br>
+In this application, you can create / read / update / delete drivers or cars, manage their relationship, authenticate by login / password and logging of the application. <br>
-Implemented N-tier architecture, the ability to authenticate by login / password and logging of the application.
+Implemented N-tier architecture, SOLID and OOP principles.
 <hr>
 <h2>TECHNOLOGIES USED:</h2>
 <ul>